Sea Trout Fishing Tackle

 The main requirement of a sea trout reel, for

-me, is that it will hold a double tapered seven or eight
+me, is that it will hold a number eight

-floating line and a hundred yards of backing line.
+floating line (double tapered or weight forward) and a hundred yards of backing line.
 Such a

 reel is likely to have a diameter of about three and three

-quarter inches and a spool width of about one inch.
+quarter inches and a spool width of between 3/4 inch and one inch.

 Excellent examples of such a sea trout reel are to be found

-in the Hardy Marquis #10 and the Hardy St Aidan.
-To enable
+in the Hardy Marquis #10 and the Hardy St Aidan or, if you

 Marquis 8/9 multiplier or the Young's 1500 series multiplier